adjust/cocos2dx_sdk/doc/android/android.md

 ### <a id="deeplinking-android">Deep linking handling for Android app

-**This should be done in native Xcode project.**
+**This should be done in native Android project.**

-To set up your iOS app to handle deep linking on native level, please follow our [guide][android-deeplinking] in the official Android SDK README.
+To set up your Android app to handle deep linking on native level, please follow our [guide][android-deeplinking] in the official Android SDK README.

 [adjust]:	http://adjust.com
 [dashboard]:    http://adjust.com